Lillie Langtry: William Ewart Gladstone – Prime Minister

 In 1925, Captain Peter Emmanuel Wright published a book called Portraits and Criticisms.
 In it, he claimed that Gladstone had numerous extramarital affairs, including one with Langtry.
 Gladstone's son Herbert Gladstone wrote a letter calling Wright a liar, a coward and a fool; Wright sued him.
-During the trial a telegram, sent by Langtry from Monte Carlo, was read out in court saying, "I strongly repudiate the slanderous accusations of Peter Wright."
+During the trial, a telegram, sent by Langtry from Monte Carlo, was read out in court saying, "I strongly repudiate the slanderous accusations of Peter Wright."
 The jury found against Wright, saying that the "gist of the defendant's letter of 27 July was true" and that the evidence vindicated the high moral standards of the late Gladstone.

 American citizenship and divorce

 In 1888, Langtry became a property owner in the United States when she and Frederick Gebhard purchased adjoining ranches in Lake County, California.
-With an area of 4200 acre in Guenoc Valley, she established a winery producing red wine.
+She established a winery with an area of 4200 acre in Guenoc Valley, producing red wine.
 She sold it in 1906.
 Bearing the Langtry Farms name, the winery and vineyard are still in operation in Middletown, California.

-During her travels in the United States, Langtry became an American citizen and on 13 May 1897, divorced her husband, Edward Langtry, in Lakeport, California.
+During her travels in the United States, Langtry became an American citizen and on 13 May 1897, divorced her husband Edward in Lakeport, California.
 Her ownership of land in America was introduced in evidence at her divorce to help demonstrate to the judge that she was a citizen of the country.
 In June of that year Edward Langtry issued a statement giving his side of the story, which was published in the New York Journal.